Najnomics/EigenDark-Hook/others/DEPLOYMENTS.md

 - Owner address has full administrative control over both contracts
 - Hook is configured to block public swaps and liquidity operations
 - Vault must be linked to hook before settlements can be processed
+- EigenX compute app is deployed and running - configure the hook with the enclave address above